skoczen/polytester/README.md

-> NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 22, 2015, not everything is done yet.
->
-> But I work fast.
-Expect everything here to be supported soon.

 Polytester is a simple multi-language test runner.

 It makes it easy to run tests in your polygot projects.
 Run python, javascript, ruby, java, and more side by side.
 Easily.